pravega/pravega/documentation/src/docs/pravega-concepts.md

 ### Event in a Stream Segment

-The Stream Segments acts as containers for Events within the Stream.
+The Stream Segments acts as a container for Events within the Stream.
 When an Event is written into a Stream, it is stored in one of the Stream Segments based on the Event's Routing Key.
 Pravega uses consistent hashing to assign Events to Stream Segments.
 Event Routing Keys are hashed to form a "key space".
 The key